madasxyz/madasxyz/README.md

 ## 👋 Heyo!
  - 🌸 My name is **Madars**
- - 🤖 I'm a web/bot developer who loves to create.
+ - 🤖 I'm a tech and linux enthusiast from Latvia who loves to create.
  - 🌐 You can check out my personal website here: **[https://madas.xyz]**

 ## Skills